rage/programming-23/data/part-11/2-more-comprehensions.md

 Comprehensions can be a useful tool for processing or formulating instances of your own classes, as we'll see in the following examples.

-First, let's ave a look at the class `Country` which is a simple model for a single country, with attributes for the name and the population.
+First, let's have a look at the class `Country` which is a simple model for a single country, with attributes for the name and the population.
 In the main function below we first create some Country objects, and then use a list comprehension to select only those whose population is greater than five million.

 ```python
 class Country: